🔹 Access to investment: in 2021, London companies secured funding of £25.5 billion.

 Deal terms: Bethnal Green Ventures offer “a £30k investment for 7% equity and three months of intensive learning.”

-Sustainable Ventures invest in early-stage startups who are addressing climate change and resource scarcity.
+Sustainable Ventures invest in early-stage startups that are addressing climate change and resource scarcity.

 They do this through their Sustainable Accelerator, which provides “a unique blend of equity investment together with expert commercialisation support."